kaidokert/systick-timer-rs/README.md

 This timer implementation is designed to handle exactly **one missed SysTick wrap** through its PendST bit detection mechanism.
 If the SysTick ISR is delayed by higher-priority interrupts for more than one complete wrap period, monotonic time violations **will occur**.

 **Reminders:**
-- Keep the SysTick ISR at high priority relative to application interrupts
+- Keep the SysTick ISR at higher or equal priority relative to application interrupts
 - Ensure critical sections in higher-priority ISRs are brief, e.g. well shorter than SysTick reload interval

+The implementation itself is non-locking and does not use critical sections.

 [Examples included](https://github.com/kaidokert/systick-timer-rs/tree/main/examples) for QEMU Cortex-M0.